the Galveston, Harrisburg, & San Antonio Railroad built its last 23.5+

 then take FM 473 west and go beyond the road to Waring,

 you'll find where an old but still paved road forms (or used to form)

 a T intersection with 473.
 If you turn north and follow the road and

 and just about the time you reach the ghost town of Hillingdon you'll

 see, crossing the creek, the remains of the F&N's longest trestle.

 only railroad tunnel.

-The tunnel is still there, all 920 feet of it inhabited,
+The tunnel is still there, all 920 feet of it inhabited, in the fall,

-it's home to more rattlesnakes than you'll ever want to meet in one place again.
+fall, it's home to more rattlesnakes than you'll ever want to meet

-the tunnel...and about a million bats!
+light at the end of the tunnel...and about a million bats!